Great, let’s get started

 Kiwi residents can get private health insurance for themselves, their partners, families and employees.

 But it’s important to note that these private health insurance plans can vary greatly in terms of benefits.
-Plans may cover just day-to-day benefits or major expenses such as hospitalisation and surgery.
+Plans may cover just day-to-day health benefits or major expenses such as hospitalisation and surgery.
 Other plans offer comprehensive insurance, combining the benefits of everyday plans and hospital cover.

 Below are some of the healthcare costs covered by insurance.
 Keep in mind that this is not an exhaustive list, and coverage will vary depending on your health insurance plan.
 Some insurers may include these benefits in their base plans, while others offer these as add-ons.